DokkarRachidReda/Flutter-Add-Button-Interaction/README.md

 the widget has 5 parameters

-* child : it's the widget which will be be displayed
+* child : it's the widget which will be displayed
-* row : to customize the row , it's a list of widget
+* row : to customize the row , it's a list of widgets
-* column : to customize the row , it's a list of widget
+* column : to customize the row , it's a list of widgets
 * color : for the color of the child widget
 * btnColor : the color of the add button